 Application object reference and a Debug.Print

-statement, listing the plot name.
+statement, listing the application file path.

 The Watch Pane is useful for debugging scripts.
 You can type lines of code here to evaluate.
 Use it for identifying objects and references.